aaronbloomfield/pdr/labs/lab06/index.md

 3. Create postlab6.pdf file (see the post-lab section for formatting details), containing the post-lab report (see below).
 4. Don't forget to put your name, date, and lab section at the top of each of your source code files!
 5. Files to download: none beyond what has already been downloaded
-6. Files to submit: the files containing your post-lab code (Makefile, wordPuzzle.cpp, timer.h/cpp, hashTable.h/cpp), the post-lab report (postlab6.pdf -- see the post-lab section for formatting details), and the in-lab shell script again (averagetime.sh).
+6. Files to submit: the files containing your post-lab code (Makefile, wordPuzzle.cpp, timer.h/cpp, hashTable.h/cpp), the post-lab report (postlab6.pdf -- see the post-lab section for formatting details)

 ------------------------------------------------------------